cailinpitt/AwareOSU/README.md

 This is because some crimes may have multiple victims, as seen on the Columbus Police Department's web portal:
 ![Multiple crimes](https://raw.githubusercontent.com/CailinPitt/AwareOSU/master/images/repeat1.PNG)

-Currently, victim names aren't included in the digest.
-Even though this is publically accessible information, I'm not sure how comfortable people would feel with names being emailed to the 400+ AwareOSU users.
+Currently, victim names aren't included in emails.

 # What does the shell script do?
 My Pi sometimes runs into an issue where it has trouble staying connected to the Internet while using an ethernet connection.
 It will say that it has a connection, but in actuality I cannot access the internet.
 This seems to be a semi-common problem among Pis, and this also causes problems for AwareOSU since it can't access the internet if there isn't a connection.
 This script resets the ethernet connection every morning one minute before AwareOSU is scheduled to run, ensuring that the Pi has a valid, working internet connection.